Marek Langhamer

 Talent Analysis

-Langhamer is very athletic in the crease, possessing quick reflexes and good lateral movement.
-He also has a quick glove and is comfortable with traffic in front of him.
+Langhamer is athletic in the crease, possessing quick reflexes and good lateral movement.
+He has a quick glove and is comfortable with traffic in front of him and has a battler's attitude.
+He needs to work on his patience and positional play.

 Future